pmichaillat/economic-slack/README.md

 ## Portal content

 + [Syllabus for Winter 2024](https://github.com/pmichaillat/economic-slack/blob/main/syllabus.md)
-+ [Book chapters](https://github.com/pmichaillat/economic-slack/tree/main/chapters) – The folder contains book chapters (in PDF) assigned as reading.
++ [Book chapters](https://github.com/pmichaillat/economic-slack/tree/main/chapters) - The folder contains book chapters (in PDF) assigned as reading.
 These chapters may be hard to find otherwise.
-+ [Discussion forum](https://github.com/pmichaillat/economic-slack/discussions) – This collaborative discussion forum is designed to get you help quickly and efficiently.
++ [Discussion forum](https://github.com/pmichaillat/economic-slack/discussions) - This collaborative discussion forum is designed to get you help quickly and efficiently.
 You can ask and answer questions, share updates, have open-ended conversations, and follow along on decisions affecting the course.
-+ [Lecture and research resources](https://github.com/pmichaillat/economic-slack/tree/main/resources) – The folder contains additional resources for the course, including results on convexity and a list of possible research ideas.
++ [Lecture and research resources](https://github.com/pmichaillat/economic-slack/tree/main/resources) - The folder contains additional resources for the course, including results on convexity and a list of possible research ideas.
-+ [Reading presentations](https://github.com/pmichaillat/economic-slack/tree/main/presentations) – The folder contains the slides for all the reading presentations to date.
++ [Reading presentations](https://github.com/pmichaillat/economic-slack/tree/main/presentations) - The folder contains the slides for all the reading presentations to date.

 ## License

-The content of this repository was created by Pascal Michaillat and is licensed under the [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/).
+This repository is licensed under the [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/).